 Medicare, Medicaid, and CHIP

-The National Institute of Dental and Craniofacial Research sometimes provides free or low cost dental care to those with certain conditions in exchange for those individuals being part of a research study.
-Whether this option for inexpensive dental work is available depends upon whether or not you have a condition that NIDCR is currently studying, and whether or not you qualify for participation in that study.
+The National Institute of Dental and Craniofacial Research sometimes provides low cost dental care to individuals who consent to participate in a research study.
+This option for inexpensive dental work largely depends on whether you have a condition that NIDCR is currently researching.
+It also depends on whether you qualify to participate in that particular study.

-While some people will tell you that you can get cheap dental work at dental schools, the truth is that dental schools are able to provide superb, inexpensive dental work.
-Dental schools are often able to discount dental work in exchange for your willingness to spend a little extra time at the clinic.
-Procedures are overseen by professors, who are professional dentists, and performed by students, so they often take more time than a typical dental office, however, the quality of care you receive is never compromised.
+Maybe you’ve heard that you can get “cheap” dental work at dental schools, but the reality is that a dental school can provide superb yet inexpensive dental services.
+Dental schools have a primarily educational purpose, and transfer the discount to the patient, making this an excellent option for people looking for a trustworthy and affordable provider.
+In exchange for your willingness to spend a little extra time at the clinic, you can get the affordable rates offered at a dental school.
+Procedures are overseen by professors, who are professional dentists, and performed by students, so they often take more time than they might at a typical dental office.
+But because the work is being overseen by leaders in the field, the quality of care received is never compromised.

 Penn Dental Medicine is a leader in the field of dentistry that provides care to many patients in Philadelphia each year.
 Our comprehensive care services mean that once you come to PDM, you won’t have to be referred elsewhere!
 For us, comprehensive service means dental care that covers a wide spectrum of services and for all ages.
 Whether you need routine dental services, root canal therapy, restorative dentistry, pediatric dentistry, orthodontics, or another type of dental service, you’ll find it here.
 And most important, you’ll find that it’s inexpensive.
 Visit your local dentist at Penn Dental Medicine and enjoy the best affordable dentist in Philadelphia.
 For more information on how to become a Penn Dental Medicine patient, please call our offices at 215-898-8965.